kerkenit/nl.marcovantklooster.pioneer/README.md

 * Turn on and off you amplifier in a flow card
 * Set volume up and down in a flow card
-* Change the input source of you VSX amplifier in a card
+* Change the input source of your VSX amplifier in a card

-##What doesn't:

-* Mute and unmute
+* Mute and unmute your VSX amplifier

 ##Version 1.0.0